flare-foundation/docs/docs/infra/data/troubleshooting.md

 ### My submissions are reverted as being in the wrong epoch

 You might be submitting a bit too late in the current epoch.
 Try to submit the price a few seconds earlier.
 You might want to consider running an observation node that provides a better quality connection to the network.
-Also, check if you server time is synced with through Network Time Protocol (NTP).
+Also, check if your server time is synced with through Network Time Protocol (NTP).

-### **I am experiencing strange reverts when submitting and revealing prices**
+### I am experiencing strange reverts when submitting and revealing prices

 The unexpected reverts might come from the too low gas amount provided to submit/reveal transactions.
 Increase the gas limit of the transaction to 2500000.